shotover/shotover-proxy/docs/src/user-guide/configuration.md

   # The configured name of the source
   my_cassandra_prod:

-    # The source type and any configuration needed for it
+    # The sources and any configuration needed for it
     # This will generally include a listen address and port
     Cassandra:
       listen_addr: "127.0.0.1:9042"